When you need to store your luggage, coin lockers are a useful option. Learn about where you can find them and how to use them.

 Locker Fees and Types

-How to Use a Key Style Coin Locker
+How to Use a Key-type Coin Locker

-2. Open the door, place your luggage inside and insert the required coins into the coin slot.
+2. Open the door, place your luggage inside, and insert the required coins into the coin slot.

 How Long Can You Store Your Items?